By Richard Hosier TRM – MICC Ltd

 Fire Propagation performance

-Often the best flame retardant cables are halogenated because both the insulation and outer Jacket are flame retardant but when we need Halogen Free cables we find it is often only the outer jacket which is flame retardant and the inner insulation is not.
+Often the best flame retardant cables are halogenated because both the insulation and outer Jacket are flame retardant but when we need Halogen Free cables we find it is often only the outer jacket that is flame retardant and the inner insulation is not.
 This has significance because while cables with a flame retardant outer jacket may pass flame retardance tests with an external flame, the same cables when subjected to high overload or prolonged short circuits have proved in university tests to be highly flammable and can even start a fire.
 This effect is known and published by Olex Cables Australia at the 8th International Conference on Insulated Power Cables in Versailles, France.
 What this means is your flame retardant cables may not be flame retardant at all in severe short circuit or overload conditions!

 Singapore MRT 2013 – Newton Underground Station.
 Cable overloaded and caught fire ” Even a small cable fire creates alot of smoke”

 In Australia, unlike any other country, AS/NZS3008.1.1:2017 has tables allowing some cable designs to operate at conductor temperatures to 110°C. Whilst technically possible for the cables, what has not been fully considered by Australian standards is the intrinsic change this cable operating temperature may have on the cable’s flammability.
 Where cables are required to be flame retardant to Australian Standard test methods AS/NZS60332-3 it is concerning these tests are not conducted on cable samples preconditioned to the operating temperature, rather commencing at room temperature.
-It is well known the hotter a material is the more easily it will burn so designers and users of cables which claim to meet these standards may be surprised to learn their cables might not be flame retardant at all when installed and used at their rated operating temperature.
+It is well known the hotter a material is the more easily it will burn so designers and users of cables that claim to meet these standards may be surprised to learn their cables might not be flame retardant at all when installed and used at their rated operating temperature.

-In America many building standards do not require halogen free cables.
+In America, many building standards do not require halogen free cables.
 Certainly this is not because Americans are not wisely informed of the dangers, rather the approach taken is that: “It is better to have highly flame retardant cables which do not propagate fire than minimally flame retardant cables which may spread or contribute to a fire” (a small fire with some halogens may be better than a large fire without halogens).

 Europe, UK, Australia and many countries around the world have a different approach: Halogen Free and Flame Retardant.
 Whilst this is an admirable approach, the reality is rather different: In asking for both flame retardant and halogen free properties, cable manufacturers often compromise between high flame retardance with halogens or reduced flame retardance without halogens.